Pedalurgy: Recovery Effects Dirty Murals v3 Delay+Reverb

 It’s something more different.
 All over again.

 Dirty Murals v3 is a complete rethinking from the two previous versions of this pedal.
 Down Mode is close to the original, slightly-dark, 400ms, modulated tape delay and gets paired to an ambient hall reverb with a hovering, 10-second decay.
 Up Mode is a 200ms modulated oil-can delay paired with a small-room reverb.
 Before you assume either of these effect combos are novelties, they’re under-the-top and surprisingly sensible.
-The four knobs can be tweaked to create all manner of spaces from tiny metallic to full-wet massive with hints of chorus, vibrato, tremolo, reverse and dotted delay also possible in the mix.
+The four knobs can be tweaked to create all manner of spaces from tiny metallic to full-wet massive with hints of chorus, vibrato, distortion, tremolo, reverse and dotted delay also possible in the mix.
 (And no annoying Alt modes.
 Yay.)

 Up Mode may seem an unlikely choice to put on this pedal, since digital oil-can delays based on the Tel-Ray are just not that common and so distinct sounding.
 (Catalinbread’s Adineko and Old Blood Noise Endeavors’ Black Fountain are the only pedals wholly dedicated to this vintage electrostatic/mechanical effect.)
 Like the original oil can, the Up Mode delay is short: about 200ms max.
 The delay effect in this mode is like a more subtle setting on an real oil can with just a touch of vibrato to give it lush repeats.
 The room reverb blends in nicely with a 100ms delay (about 2p) to mimic the lush (or is that slush?)
 Position 3 on the Tel-Ray.
 This reverb in this mode is somewhat metallic in nature.
 That makes it useful for pre-70s vicious spring and viscous plate sounds when mixed with delay.